allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 ### Converting framework to resource bundle

-Aside from dynamic libraries, a framework can also contain resources (images, [NIBs](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/LoadingResources/CocoaNibs/CocoaNibs.html), etc.).
+Aside from dynamic libraries, a&nbsp;framework can also contain resources (images, [NIBs](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/LoadingResources/CocoaNibs/CocoaNibs.html), etc.).
 We got rid of dynamic libraries, but we couldn't leave resource-only-frameworks.
 Resource bundle is a&nbsp;standard way of wrapping